Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-debugging-vitis.md

     Executable and Linkable Format (ELF) file compiled for debugging.
     The debug ELF file contains additional debug information for the debugger to make direct associations between the source code and the binaries generated from that original source.
-To manage the build configurations, right-click the software application and select **Build Configurations → Manage**.
+To choose a build configuration, click the drop down menu of the hammer icon on the tool bar and select Debug or Release.
+To manage the build configurations, right-click the software application and select **C/C++ Build Settings**, Choose the configuration in the drop down menu, then change the build settings for it.

 -   **Debug Configuration:** To launch the debug session, you must create a debug configuration in the Vitis software platform.
 This